 |Number of Fellowship Positions in Total:||6|

 |Number of Fellowship Positions each year:||2|

 NYU Winthrop Hospital is a 591 bed hospital and offers a wide variety of clinical services.
 The hospital boasts many residency and fellowship programs across a variety of specialties and subspecialties.
-NYU Winthrop is also a clinical campus for Stony Brook University School of Medicine, where each year third year and fourth year medical students complete their clinical training.
+NYU Winthrop Hospital is also the campus for the NYU Long Island School of Medicine.
 The large number of house staff and medical students along with the dedicated faculty promotes an academic environment rich in clinical educational experiences.